datadreamscorp/datadreamscorp.github.io/en/index.md

 Pérez Velilla, A., Smaldino, P. (In press).
 Risk, learning and culture.
 In A. Gallup, S. Karitheyan, G. Geher.
 (Eds.)
 Oxford Handbook of Evolutionary Psychology.
 Oxford University Press.

 Pérez Velilla, A., Smaldino, P. The adaptive role of peer culture is shaped by risk landscapes.
 Commentary for target article Lew-Levy, S. \& Amir, D. (In press.)
 Children as agents of cultural adaptation.
 Behavioral and Brain Sciences.
-Cambridge University Press.}
+Cambridge University Press.

 #### 2024